Blood Pressure Self-Monitoring Program

 Lifestyle modifications and medication treatment can be challenging, but many studies have focused on the potential of self-monitoring as a tool for blood pressure management.

 The Y designed an evidence-based, self-monitoring program aimed to help participants better manage their blood pressure.
-Our Y will be launching this program on September 25, 2017.

 The Blood Pressure Self-Monitoring program helps adults with hypertension lower and manage their blood pressure.
 The program focuses on regulated home self-monitoring of one’s blood pressure using proper measuring techniques, individualized support and nutrition education for better blood pressure management.